brunoassisp/PISA-Data-Viz-project/README.md

 Many feedbacks were taken into account to build the final view.
 Let's list some of them:

 ### Person 1
-- Create a link between the table and the circles so the information could be seem as one;
+- Create a link between the table and the circles so the information could be seen as one;
 - Adding a gap between the y-axis and the first x point;

 **Folow-up**: Added mouse events so when the user hover the mouse over the circles, the correspondent table column gets highlighted.